-DANBURY, CONN. — Western Connecticut State University will offer in-state tuition to all residents New York and New Jersey starting with the fall 2018 semester.
+DANBURY, CONN. — Western Connecticut State University will offer in-state tuition to all full-time undergraduate students who are residents of New York and New Jersey starting with the fall 2018 semester.

-Students from the two states will be able to enroll at the same amount paid by Connecticut residents, which stands at $10,017.
-Out-of-state tuition and fees has been $22,878.
+Undergraduate students from the two states will be able to enroll at the same amount paid by Connecticut residents, which stands at $11,344.
+Out-of-state tuition and fees has been $24,304.
 This is an extension of a program that offered in-state tuition to residents of seven counties in seven New York Hudson Valley counties.
-The extension was approved by the Connecticut Board of Regents for Higher Education as a two-year pilot program for WestConn.
+The extension was approved by the Connecticut Board of Regents for Higher Education as a two-year pilot program for WCSU.

 “We will be providing our New York and New Jersey neighbors the same high-quality and affordable education as Connecticut residents enjoy,” said WCSU President John Clark.
 “I invite everyone in those states to expand your college search and come visit our beautiful campuses.”

 The new pricing will save New York and New Jersey students more than $13,000 a year.

 Among WCSU’s 50 bachelor degree programs are numerous professional degrees – including business management, marketing, accounting, biology, nursing, education, counseling, communication, psychology and justice and law administration.
 It is the designated school for the visual and performing arts in the system of Connecticut State Colleges and Universities (CSCU) and features a $97 million facility that houses a concert hall, art gallery, two theaters and rehearsal and classroom spaces.